tuanqdinh/ICML21_CodedInvnet-MLSS/README.md

 **Results**: Our experiments demonstrate that Coded-InvNet can recover missing predictions with an accuracy of 85.9%, outperforming previous state-of-the-art methods by 32.5%, even with only 10% compute resource overhead.

+---
-## Getting Started
+## Training

 *Prerequisites*
-	•	Python 3.6 or higher
+* Python 3.6 or higher
-	•	PyTorch 1.7 or higher
+* PyTorch 1.7 or higher

-Here is an example of the script on MNIST, using i-ResNet-64 for the invertible network and PixPix for the fusion network, with k=2.
+We show the script for training our model on MNIST, with the configuration:
+* using i-ResNet-64 for the invertible network
+* PixPix for the fusion network
+* k=2

 #### 1. Train the invertible network
 ```py